 22 month old sleep schedule: Bedtime and nap schedule

-At this age, many toddlers know at least 100 words and can speak in short sentences.
-Whether it’s time to get dressed or load up in the car, one phrase you might hear often is, “I do it!”
-This desire for independence is a natural part of baby development and allows your child to practice problem-solving skills.
-Ensuring your child is well-rested will help them have the patience and energy to succeed.
+At this age, whether it’s time to get dressed or load up in the car, one phrase you might hear often is, “I do it!”
+This desire for independence is a natural part of toddler development and allows your child to practice problem-solving skills.
+Ensuring your child is well-rested will help give them the patience and energy to succeed.

 Editor’s note